EmberMN/ember-cli-bootswatch/README.md

 Options for this addon are configured in the projects `Brocfile.js` file as an 'ember-cli-bootswatch' object property.
 Available options include:

-* `theme` [string]: Name of the Bootswatch theme to be imported (required)
+* `theme` [string]: Name of the Bootswatch theme to be imported, or `'default'` for the standard Bootstrap theme and `'bootstrap'` for the ["visually enhanced"](http://getbootstrap.com/getting-started/#bootstrap-theme) Bootstrap theme
 * `excludeCSS` [boolean]: By default, the theme's `bootstrap.css` file will be imported
 * `excludeJS` [boolean]: By default, the `bootstrap.js` file will be imported from Bootstrap
-* `excludeFonts` [boolean]: By default, the [font files](https://github.com/thomaspark/bootswatch/tree/gh-pages/fonts) will be imported from Bootswatch
+* `excludeFonts` [boolean]: By default, the [font files](https://github.com/thomaspark/bootswatch/tree/gh-pages/fonts) will be imported

-The only required option is the Bootswatch theme.
+The only important option is the theme.
 If you do not need to adjust any other options, you can just define a string of the theme name as the bootswatch options:

 ```javascript